-The core mandate of tax authorities is to implement tax laws and collect tax revenues for the government.
-Tax revenues are collected from taxpayers.
+Therefore, triggers of tax audits are the factors that cause audits or necessitate tax authorities to conduct them.
+The core mandate of tax authorities is to implement tax laws and collect tax revenues on behalf of the government.
+Tax revenue is collected from taxpayers.

+Hence, tax authorities must ensure that taxpayers comply with tax laws and remit the correct amounts of tax due on time.
 Many things trigger tax audits.
-The many things happen through availed information.
+Many things happen through information.
 Hence, we can group triggers of tax audits into two broad categories.

-- General tax audit triggers.
+a.
+General tax audit triggers.

-- Specific tax audit triggers.
+b.
+Specific tax audit triggers.

 GENERAL TAX AUDIT TRIGGERS

 What are the general tax audit triggers?
-These are factors that are experienced by every taxpayer and for any type of tax.
+These are factors that are experienced by every taxpayer and for every type of tax.
 The factors are in the form of availed information that the tax authority will rely on to conduct tax audits.

-The internal general tax audit triggers will trigger audits in Value Added Tax (VAT), Domestic excise duty, Pay As You Earn (PAYE), corporate tax, Customs and Excise duty etc.
+The internal general tax audit triggers will trigger audits in Value Added Tax (VAT), Domestic excise duty, Pay As You Earn (PAYE), corporate tax, Customs and Excise duty, etc.

 Many general factors may trigger tax audits.
 The factors can be grouped into two broad categories.